sadiejay/portfolio/README.md

 Users should be able to:

 - View the optimal layout for the site depending on their device's screen size
-- Get an idea of Sadie Jay's skills
+- Get an idea of Sadie Jay's skills and background
+- Set dark / light theme preference or have device settings detect theme preference.
+- Interact with animated elements and states or have device settings disable them.

 ### Screenshot
 #### Dark Mode